XploreX/cgpa-book-server/README.md

 ### Documentation
 #### API base url: [https://api-rhapsody.herokuapp.com](https://api-rhapsody.herokuapp.com)

+- Response from the API will always be in `json` format.
 - All the criteria conditions have to be passed as url query parameter
 - Data is said to satisfy given query parameters conditions if:
   - Values in query parameter is substring of the values in said data's parameters , for example , if query parameters are ,